Immediate Past Chair

 Most recently, case studies of her work have been featured in publications such as The Wall Street Journal, Fast Company, Forbes, Modern Healthcare, Building Design & Construction and Healthcare Design.
 She is a contributing author to publications such as Modern Healthcare Magazine, American Business Journal and Becker’s Hospital Review, the National Building Sciences Institute, American Society for Healthcare Engineering (ASHE), and the American College of Healthcare Executives (ACHE).
 She has taught at numerous industry forums, including Joint Commission International, the ACHE, ASHE and the Strategic Research Institute.

-Deb is a past recipient of Building Design & Construction’s inaugural 40-und-40 program and the Healthcare Design Top Twenty Making a Difference in Healthcare.
+Deb is a past recipient of Building Design & Construction’s inaugural 40-under-40 program and the Healthcare Design Top Twenty Making a Difference in Healthcare.
 She is a diplomat of the American College of Healthcare Executives and an Executive Committee Member of the Design-Build Institute of America National Board of Directors.
 She holds a degree from Miami University (1989) and is an Honors recipient of the University of Wisconsin Business Management Program (1993) and Harvard Graduate School of Design (1994).
 Additionally, she maintains DBIA Certification and registration as a USGBC Leadership in Energy and Environmental Design (LEED) professional and Evidence-Based Design Accreditation (EDAC).